Cookie Puss

 Cookie Puss is an ice cream cake character created by Carvel in the 1970s as an expansion of its line of freshly made exclusive products, along with Hug Me the Bear and Fudgie the Whale.
-The cake is fashioned with a clown face that uses cookies for eyes and an ice cream cone for the nose.
+The cake is fashioned with a space alien that uses cookies for eyes and an ice cream cone for the nose.
 According to Carvel's backstory for the character, Cookie Puss is a space alien who was born on planet Birthday.
-His original name was "Celestial Person," but the initials "C.P." later came to stand for "Cookie Puss."
+His original name was "Celestial Person", but the initials "C.P." later came to stand for "Cookie Puss".
 In his television commercials, Cookie Puss has the ability to fly, though he requires a saucer-shaped spacecraft for interplanetary travel.
-During the 1980s, Cookie Puss was repurposed to serve as a cake for St Patrick's Day, dubbed "Cookie O'Puss", which continues to be sold annually.
+During the 1980s, Cookie Puss was repurposed to serve as a cake for St. Patrick's Day, dubbed "Cookie O'Puss", which continues to be sold annually.

 Appearance

 Since its introduction in 1972, the Cookie Puss design developed by Carvel corporate chef Andrew Bianchi has evolved into the version that is sold today.
 The initial design introduced the general pear shape of the cake, but all ornamentation was frosting applied by the stores.
 The first effort to achieve a consistent look was a face printed on a large cookie wafer using edible inks.

 A group of franchisees led by Liam Gray of Schenectady, New York, rallied against the corporate requirement for stores to purchase the pre-printed wafers.
 Gray created a new variation using items already stocked in Carvel shops—sugar cones and Flying Saucer ice cream sandwiches.
 The other franchisees in the (now defunct) North East Carvel Franchisee Group followed suit, and by May 1974, the Carvel corporation had adopted this as the official design of the Cookie Puss product.